YOUR CONSULTANT | COACH | SPEAKER | GUIDE

 Over the past 30 years, Larson has gained unique insights into how leaders achieve success through their people.
 He also recognizes the extent to which the world has changed over the past two years – and he shares a new model for leaders to adapt to the new rules of today’s workforce in his latest book HR Transformation.

 VALUE COMES FROM THE RELATIONSHIP

-He brings a broad network of other professionals upon which he can call to provide professional expertise to your organization.
+He brings a broad network of other professionals whom he can call to provide professional expertise to your organization.
 Dr. Wade can work with employees at all levels to identify challenges, evaluate opportunities, and design and implement solutions for long-term success.
-More can be found at www.optimaltalentdynamics.com, www.wadelarson.com or linkedin.com/in/drwadelarson/.
+More can be found at www.optimaltalentdynamics.com, www.wadelarson.com, or linkedin.com/in/drwadelarson/.